 Somalia Country Report

-The Federal Government of Somalia (FGS) has very limited resources to scrutinise the use of budgetary proceeds and award of contracts by ministries, and oversight agencies are likely to face intimidation.
-Ministries are unlikely to fully enforce regulations on the reporting of corruption, particularly within the interior and security ministries.
+The Federal Government of Somalia (FGS) has very limited resources or the political willingness to scrutinise the use of budgetary proceeds and award of contracts by ministries, and oversight agencies are likely to face intimidation.
+Ministries are unlikely to fully enforce regulations on reporting of corruption, particularly within the finance, interior, and security ministries.
 Anti-corruption efforts are unlikely to improve the operating environment during President Mohamed's term until 2020, especially as he continues to depend on parliamentary support from Hawiye clan patrons present in these ministries.
 Unions are small, weak, and face intimidation by the government; they are unlikely to successfully oppose wage arrears and poor working conditions.

-The Somali National Army (SNA) and regional African Union Mission in Somalia (AMISOM) are embarked on a joint offensive to secure key supply routes in southern Somalia, supported by US air power.
-However, the SNA is unlikely to prove capable of retaking significant territorial control and take full responsibility for operational conditions and the security environment improving around 2020.
+The Somali National Army (SNA) and regional African Union Mission in Somalia are conducting a joint offensive to secure supply routes in southern Somalia.
+The SNA is unlikely to retake significant territorial control or obtain full responsibility for security operations before 2020.
 Al-Shabaab fighters in early 2019 are likely to target pro-Islamic State forces in northeastern Puntland.
 However, Islamic State's presence is unlikely to be completely eradicated, with its operations being geographically limited and focused on assassination of government officials.
-Bosaso port is an aspirational target.
-VBIED attacks in Mogadishu occur at least once a month targeting the airport, hotels, police stations, and government buildings.
+Bosaso port is an aspirational target for both groups.
+VBIED attacks in capital Mogadishu occur once a month, targeting the airport, hotels, police stations, and government buildings.

-Former Puntland President Abdiweli Gaas's failed re-election bid at the 8 January 2019 regional election reduces the likelihood that his plans to recapture the disputed town of Tukaraq, Sool region, before the region's presidential election is held on 9 January 2019.
-Tukaraq was captured by rival Somaliland forces on 8 January 2018, resulting in both sides having deployed artillery and mechanised units to the region.
-Military escalation is likely but neither side is capable of achieving a decisive victory.
+Former Puntland President Abdiweli Gaas's failed re-election bid at the 8 January 2019 regional election reduces the likelihood that his plans to recapture the disputed town of Tukaraq, Sool region will be pursued in 2019.
+Tukaraq was captured by rival Somaliland forces on 8 January 2018, and both sides have deployed artillery and mechanised units there.
+Military escalation is unlikely as neither side is currently capable of achieving a decisive victory.
 Urban centres and ports are unlikely to be affected.
-Separately, the Galmudug regional administration is now improving relations with Sufi-aligned ASWJ militia, but their integration into government forces remains contested.
-Galmudug's boundary dispute with Puntland is unlikely to be resolved in 2018.
+Separately, Galmudug state has improved relations with the Sufi-aligned ASWJ militia, but the organisation of power-sharing remains a key dispute that is unlikely to be resolved.

 Disputes over the ongoing devolution process trigger violent protests, at least twice a year, between rival clans in Galkayo, Galmudug, Garowe, and Nugaal regions.
-Protests caused by wage reductions are likely to disrupt access to Berbera port in Somaliland for only up to 24 hours because labour is poorly organised.
-Protests are also likely at Bosaso port over unfavourable commercial decisions, causing limited disruption to freight cargo operations.
-Military wage arrears in Puntland intensify protests by security forces around January 2019 presidential election there, involving roadblocks and the non-violent occupation of government buildings in Galkayo and Garowe.
+Violent protests are likely in Baidoa, South West state, in opposition to elections on 19 December 2018 perceived to have been influenced by the federal government.
+Separately, protests by the regional military over wage arrears in Puntland will probably intensify around the 8 January 2019 presidential election there, involving roadblocks and occupation of government buildings in Galkayo and Garowe.
 Protests are likely at Puntland's Bosaso port over a contract signed with the UAE, disrupting cargo handling.

 Vaccinations required to enter the country